-Also a reminder of the hotel days, the inviting riverside gardens stretching out in front of Plant Hall still provide a place for walks, quiet talks and study - as well as for frisbee and faculty/student games, concerts and art exhibits.
+Also a reminder of the hotel days, the inviting riverside gardens stretching out in front of Plant Hall still provide a place for walks, quiet talks and study, concerts and art exhibits.

 The rooms that once hosted Teddy Roosevelt and his Rough Riders, Sarah Bernhart, Babe Ruth (who signed his first baseball contract in the hotel's grand dining room), Clara Barton, Stephen Crane, Mrs. Ulysses S. Grant, the Prince of Wales and many other celebrities of their day, are today classrooms, laboratories, public rooms, academic and administrative offices - the heart of the University that now fans out around Plant Hall.